Iron Man 3 to be co-produced in China

 Iron Man 3 will star Robert Downey Jr., Gwyneth Paltrow and Don Cheadle.
 It will be released in the United States on May 3, 2013.

-Monday's announcement comes after China in February agreed to allow in more foreign films and reflects the fast-growing Chinese middle class spending more money in theaters and less on pirated movies.
+Monday's announcement comes after China in February agreed to allow in more foreign films and reflects the fast-growing Chinese middle class spending more money in theatres and less on pirated movies.

 Last week Disney said it would work with China's Ministry of Culture and Tencent Holdings to promote the animation industry in China, while Dreamworks Animation SKG Inc in February said it would build a studio in Shanghai as part of a joint venture with some of China's biggest media companies.